Karabakh: Toponyms

-The historian Arsène Saparov explains that due to Karabakh's location as a peripheral borderland within the region in relation to local historical empires, as well the specific economic relations between its peoples, "an extremely complex palimpsest-type toponymic landscape in Karabakh" was formed.
+The historian Arsène Saparov explains that due to Karabakh's location as a peripheral borderland within the region in relation to local historical empires, as well as the specific economic relations between its peoples, "an extremely complex palimpsest-type toponymic landscape in Karabakh" was formed.
 There are four main toponymic layers in Karabakh; Turkic, Armenian, Iranian and Russian.
 In addition, there are a large number of mixed toponyms which contain elements from more than one language.
-Lastly, there has been a complexicity of simultaneous existence of two overlapping toponymic landscapes belonging to different languages.
+Lastly, there has been a complexity of simultaneous existence of two overlapping toponymic landscapes belonging to different languages.
 These two toponymic systems overlap, as Saparov explains, in space and time, and cover the same territory, but are used concurrently by two groups.
 One toponymic landscape was used by the sedentary Armenians of Karabakh, whereas the Turkic (later known as Azerbaijanis) and Kurdish nomads of the area used the other toponymic system for the same territory.

-Iranian toponyms are attested in places such as Chldran, Charektar, Khodzhavend and Hadrut.
+Iranian toponyms are attested in places such as Chldran, Charektar, Khojavend and Hadrut.
 Saparov explains that the oldest Russian toponyms in Karabakh date to the 19th century, assigned to hamlets that were originally settlements of Russian colonists or Cossack outposts on the border with Iran.
-Examples within this regard are: Kuropatkino, Sunzhinka, Lisagorskoe, Skobolevka, and Kotliarovka.
+Some examples are Kuropatkino, Sunzhinka, Lisagorskoe, Skobolevka, and Kotliarovka.
 Turkic toponyms include Dashbulag, Agbulag, Karabulag and Chailu.
-Armenian toponyms in this regard include Tkhkot, Mokhratakh, Vank and Kolatak.
+Armenian toponyms include Tkhkot, Mokhratakh, Vank and Kolatak.
 Mixed toponyms include Mamedazor (Islamic first name Mamed combined with the Armenian term for "gorge"), or Meshadishen (combining the Turkic first name Meshadi with the Armenian term shen, i.e. village), and Sardarashen (combination of the Persian word sardar and the Armenian term for village, shen).

 Some place names derive from the names of historic figures, including local lords.
 Most of these lords were Armenian or Turkic in origin.
 However, as the Armenian notables of Karabakh often borrowed their personal names from their immediate Muslim overlords, these anthroponyms such as Kherkhan, Farukh and Seiti are usually, as Saparov narrates (citing Gaziyan and Mkrtchyan), assigned "to the Turkic toponymic landscape".